tryolabs/norfair-ros-dev/README.md

 # Full environment to run the Norfair ROS node

-This repo builds a dev environment for the development of the Norfair ROS node.
+This repo builds a dev environment for the development of the Norfair ROS package.
 It has 3 ROS packages: `darknet_ros`, `norfair_ros`, and `publisher`.

 In the [`norfair-ros`](https://github.com/tryolabs/norfair-ros) repository you can find a piece of more detailed information about this package.